Menu

 Chiaha Guild of Arts and Crafts is dedicated to promoting the arts and arts education in Rome and Floyd County, Georgia.

-CHIAHA ARTS EDUCATION MINI-GRANT
+CHIAHA ARTS EDUCATION GRANT

 Chiaha supports projects that improve and expand visual and performing arts education opportunities for PreK-12 students in Floyd County, Georgia.